kamena/DX-localhost/readme.txt

 == Screenshots ==

-1. Sample admin notice
+1. Sample notification line
+2. DX localhost settings page

 == Installation ==

-Upload the plugin to your blog and activate it.
-It would work as is.
+1. Upload the 'simple-blog-authors-widget' folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==